darkhaniop/starlette-chat-app/README.md

 It also verifies the full-duplex communication capability over WebSockets.

 > [!NOTE]
-> Not meant for production!
+> This is only a basic example of a Starlette app, and not meant to be deployed for production.

 ## Usage